 Children who come into our care here at Upbring have often experienced significant trauma due to abuse and neglect.
-While there is no universal way trauma affects a child or presents its symptoms, it’s not to be discredited or ignored.
-As we continue to recognize April as National Child Abuse Prevention Month, we’ve asked Upbring Family Services Clinical Director, Frank Lopez to share his expertise on how to spot signs of trauma in children and how to provide the best support and care needed.
-Follow along below to a Q&A session with Frank Lopez.
+While there is no universal way trauma affects a child or presents its symptoms, it?s not to be discredited or ignored.
+Frank Lopez shares his expertise on how to spot signs of trauma in children and how to provide the best support and care needed.
+Follow along below to?a Q&A session with Frank Lopez.

 Is there a standard system or method to assess the effects of traumatic experiences during childhood?